Celliwig/Adagio-PIC-FP/README.md

 # Hardware
 The front panel is designed around a PIC 16F1874 which has 4K of flash rom, 128 bytes of EEPROM storage and 192 bytes of RAM.
 A standard character LCD (Hitatchi 44780 clone) and 18 buttons provide the user interface, with the addition of an IR receiver (38 khz carrier) for remote support.
 A dual potentiometer (DS1845) provides programmatic control of the LCD brightness and contrast over an I2C interface.
 Interfacing is provided by a 40 pin IDC header (PL1), see docs/Adagio Front Panel.ods for the pinout.
 A 6 pin crimp style connector (PL2) provides power to board, and this also doubles as an ISP (in system programming) interface.

+# Firmware design
+The new firmware must give full access to all of the exising hardware, and in addition implement 'power' control.
+This requires implementation of power on/off states, and additional interfacing to RPi.
+The various signals are:
+ - RPi reset (RPi RUN pin)
+ - RPi initiate shutdown (RPi GPIO pin - see RPi overlay gpio-shutdown)
+ - RPi shutdown confirmed (RPi GPIO pin - see RPi overlay gpio-poweroff)
+ - PSU enable

 # Pic pin assignment
 ### LCD